mykelalvis/FT/Traveller/WORKING/Mongoose/MGP40073 Third Imperium.md

 concert to extract the resources from the belts that are needed to build infrastructure for the high-population worlds of the Kashii subsector.
-Thousands of hollowed- out planetoids contain a variety of habitats, few of which have artificial gravity.
+Thousands of hollowed-out planetoids contain a variety of habitats, few of which have artificial gravity.
 In most cases, these planetoids have been given spin to simulate gravity but in others the belters live in low- or zero-G environments